David Spergel's Home Page

 Research Interests

-I am a theoretical astrophysicist.
-My interests range from the search for planets around nearby stars to the shape of the universe.
+I am a astrophysicist with research interests ranging from the search for planets around nearby stars to the shape of the universe.

 Here are links to a list of my recent and most-cited papers.